How is Cocaine Made? | AspenRidge Recovery

 What Is Cocaine Cut With?

-Additional substances in cocaine will vary greatly depending on who has cut the drug, and how many times the illicit drug has changed hands.
+Additional substances in cocaine will vary greatly depending on who has cut the drug, how it was handled during the production process, and how many times it has changed hands.
+Knowing how is cocaine made helps highlight why it is often mixed with various agents.
 The reason people cut cocaine is to extend their supply and increase the weight of their inventory.
-More coke is worth more money, so dealers add other chemics to increase profits.
+More coke is worth more money, so dealers add other chemicals to increase profits.
 Some common cutting agents are listed below.

 Common Cocaine Cutting Agents